mpizenberg/lowrr/README.md

 and then run the command `cargo build --release` at the root of this project.
 Cargo is Rust build tool, it will automatically download dependencies and compile all the code.
-The resulting binary will be located in `target/release/`.
+The resulting binaries will be located in `target/release/`.
 The first compilation may take a little while, but then will be pretty fast.

+To build the Web application, follow instructions in `lowrr-wasm/README.md` and then in `web-elm/README.md`.

 [rust]: https://www.rust-lang.org/tools/install